Biochemistry of Aging and Nutrition

 Applications

-Biochemistry of aging and nutrition research has applications in the fields of:
+Biochemistry of aging and nutrition research has applications in:

 Conclusion

-Biochemistry of aging and nutrition is a rapidly growing field that has the potential to improve the health and well-being of older adults.
-By understanding the biochemical changes that occur with aging and the role of nutrition in supporting healthy aging, researchers can develop new nutritional interventions that can help to promote healthy aging and prevent age-related diseases.
+Biochemistry of aging and nutrition is a rapidly growing field with the potential to improve the health and well-being of older adults.
+Understanding biochemical changes with aging and nutrition's role in healthy aging allows researchers to develop new nutritional interventions to promote healthy aging and prevent age-related diseases.